An upper endoscopy allows a doctor to look at the upper part of the gastrointestinal (GI) tract. This area is made up of the:

-An upper endoscopy is done in a doctor's office, GI clinic, or hospital.
-A gastroenterologist (a doctor who specializes in the GI tract) most often performs the procedure, but many other specialists can also do it.
+Most often, a gastroenterologist will do an upper endoscopy in a doctor's office, GI clinic, or hospital.
+A gastroenterologist is a doctor who specializes in the GI tract.
+Many other specialists can perform an upper endoscopy as well.

-Before your appointment, you may want to check with your insurance provider to find out whether the procedure will be covered and how much you may need to pay yourself.
-Once you arrive for your upper endoscopy, you will be asked to sign a consent form that states you understand the benefits and risks of the procedure and agree to have the test done.
-Talk with your doctor about any concerns you may have.
+Once you arrive for your upper endoscopy, you will be asked to sign a consent form.
+It states that you understand the benefits and risks of the test and agree to have it.

 During the procedure

-You may be given anesthesia (medicine that blocks the awareness of pain) and a sedative (medicine that relaxes you) through an intravenous (IV) needle in your arm.
-This will help reduce the discomfort you might otherwise feel during the procedure.
-You may feel a slight stinging where the IV needle is inserted.
+You may be given anesthesia and a sedative through an intravenous (IV) needle in your arm.
+Anesthesia is medicine that blocks the awareness of pain.
+A sedative is medicine that relaxes you.
+These medications help lessen discomfort during the procedure.
+You may feel a slight sting when the IV needle is inserted.

-At the beginning of the procedure, your throat may be sprayed with a local anesthetic to numb the area, or you may be given an anesthetic medication to gargle.
-This will help prevent gagging.
+A doctor or nurse may spray your throat with a local anesthetic to numb it.
+Or you may receive a liquid anesthetic to gargle.
+This helps prevent gagging.
 The doctor may also insert a mouthpiece to hold your mouth open during the procedure.

 You will be able to breathe on your own throughout the exam.
 Taking slow, deep breaths through your nose will help you relax.
-Many patients fall asleep.
+Many people fall asleep.

 After the procedure

-You will stay at the facility where you had the upper endoscopy for up to two hours while the effects of the anesthesia and sedative wear off.
-You will need a ride home because these medications can temporarily impair your reaction speed and judgment.
-The doctor or nurse will tell you how soon you can eat and drink.
-You can usually expect to go back to your usual activities the day after the procedure.
+You will stay for up to 2 hours while the effects of the anesthesia and sedative wear off.
+You will also need a ride home.
+Anesthesia and sedatives can temporarily affect your reaction time and judgment.

 Before having an upper endoscopy, consider asking the following questions:

-- Who will perform the upper endoscopy?
+Who will do my upper endoscopy?
 Will anyone else be in the room?

-- How accurate is an upper endoscopy at finding cancer?
+How accurately does an upper endoscopy find cancer?